MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 ALTER TABLE "sessions" ADD FOREIGN KEY ("username") REFERENCES "users" ("username");
 ```

-For the migration `down`, similar as in the add users migration
+For the migration `down`, similar as in the `add_users.down` migration
-down script, all we have to do is to drop the `sessions` table.
+script, all we have to do is to drop the `sessions` table.

 ```postgresql
 DROP TABLE IF EXISTS "sessions";